tabler/tabler/src/pages/_docs/buttons.md

 Use the button classes that correspond to the function of your button.
 The big range of available colors will help you show your buttons' purpose and make them easy to spot.

 {% capture code %}
-{% for button in site.button-variants %}
+{% for button in site.theme-colors %}
 {% assign btn-color = button[1].class %}
 {% assign btn-title = button[1].title %}
 {% include ui/button.html color=btn-color text=btn-title %}